🌜

 B. Pilot's Conduct

-• B1 A pilot shall not connect to the VATSIM Network on a runway or taxiway.
+• B1 A pilot shall not connect to the VATSIM network on a runway or taxiway.
+When a pilot connects on the ground at the same location of another aircraft, the pilot connecting shall deconflict with the aircraft already occupying the location.
 If a pilot chooses to connect while airborne, said pilot shall ensure doing so does not cause disruption to other account holders.

 • B2 A pilot shall not pause while connected to the VATSIM Network except when operating under air traffic control, with the express permission of the controller.
 If the controller revokes the permission for any reason, the pilot shall unpause immediately

 • B3(a) Pilots shall monitor their flights at all times.
-It is the responsibility of the pilot to check for, and make timely contact with appropriate air traffic controllers.
+It is the responsibility of the pilot to check for, and make, timely contact with appropriate air traffic controllers.
 This includes making prompt contact when requested to do so.
+Pilots shall be attentive to their aircraft and ATC and respond to instructions without delay.

-• B3(b) If it becomes necessary to leave a pilot connection unattended, the account holder is encouraged to disconnect from the network.
-Notwithstanding anything in this Code to the contrary, no pilot connection is permitted to be unattended for a period of longer than 30 minutes.
+• B3(b) If it becomes necessary to leave a pilot connection unattended, the account holder should disconnect from the network.
+When operating under active air traffic control, a pilot may step away for a short period of time with express permission from air traffic control.
+Notwithstanding anything in this Code to the contrary, no pilot connection is permitted to be unattended for a period of longer than 30 minutes

-• B5 Pilots flying through uncontrolled airspace shall monitor VHF radio frequency 122.800 or other designated "UNICOM" frequency until they come under air traffic control coverage.
-Where another pilot may benefit, a pilot shall transmit their intentions on the designated unicom frequency.
+• B5 Pilots flying through uncontrolled airspace shall monitor VHF radio frequency 122.800 or other designated advisory frequency until they come under air traffic control coverage.
+Where another pilot may benefit, or when in doubt, a pilot shall transmit their intentions on the designated advisory frequency.

 • B8(a) A pilot must be familiar and proficient with the operation of their aircraft prior to connecting to the VATSIM network and shall comply with all agreed (read-back) air traffic control clearances or instructions.
 Where unable to do so, such as where operational safety is compromised (e.g. TCAS conflict resolution), air traffic control must be notified without delay.

-• B8(b) A pilot is expected to undergo reasonable preparation for their intended flight and potential diversions.
+• B8(b) Pilots who are unfamiliar with an airspace shall educate themselves by first observing operations and/or studying procedures used in that location.
+A pilot is expected to undergo reasonable preparation for their intended flight and potential diversions.
 This includes basic familiarization with arrival/departure airports, departure/arrival procedures and their planned route.
-This includes familiarization with airspace structure to prevent infringement of controlled or restricted airspace.
+Pilots shall familiarize themselves with airspace structure to prevent infringement of controlled or restricted airspace.
+Pilots should select aircraft that are capable of utilizing intended airports.

 • B8(c) A pilot shall be expected to promptly comply with basic air traffic control instructions that are applicable to their flight rules.
 These include: